 About the Department

-The Department of Finance, Financial Planning, and Insurance, in conjunction with the other departments in the David Nazarian College of Business and Economics, offers curricula leading to a Bachelor of Science degree in Finance.
+The Department of Finance, Financial Planning, and Insurance, in conjunction with the other departments in the David Nazarian College of Business and Economics, offers curricula leading to a Bachelor of Science degree in Business Administration with three options: Financial Analysis, Financial Planning, and Risk Management and Insurance.
 Students who major outside of the Department of Finance, Financial Planning, and Insurance may complete a minor in Finance.

-The major in Finance helps prepare graduates for a wide range of career opportunities in all industries and sectors of the economy.
-Students graduating with a major in Finance receive among the highest average starting salaries of business graduates.
+The B.S. in Business Administration options help prepare graduates for a wide range of career opportunities in various industries and sectors of the economy.
+Students graduating with an option in a finance-related field receive among the highest average starting salaries of business graduates.

 The option in Financial Analysis prepares graduates for the fields in investment, portfolio management, corporate financial analysis and general finance.